What to do if your student visa application is rejected

 Student visas are sometimes rejected for arbitrary or fixable reasons.
 Some common reasons include:

-• Incorrectly filling out one or more parts of the visa application form, or forgetting to fill out any parts
+• Incorrectly filling out one or more parts of the visa application form, or forgetting to fill out any sections

-• Not providing the correct forms, including ID or photographs
+• Not providing the correct documents, including ID or photographs

 • Insufficient English language ability